amr-abdelhamid/refbook/manuscript/intro.md

 Now, I find this fact, that I'm an average developer who doesn't feel good towards complex solutions; I find this a gift really.
 Because, when I started thinking of a better way of refactoring legacy applications, I always thought of things which "average" developers (like me) can understand, do, and appreciate.

-This is why I have to add this disclaimer: Most of the information in this book is simple, and probably this is why it is very effective.
+This is why I have to add this disclaimer: Most of the information in this book is simple, and probably this is why it is very useful!

 {icon=bookmark}
-G> *Disclaimer: Most of the information in this book is simple, and probably this is why it is very effective*
+G> *Disclaimer: Most of the information in this book is simple, and probably this is why it is very useful!*

 ##### Sustainability